jinhangjiang/morethansentiments/README.md

 -   Specificity (Hope et al., 2016)
 -   Relative_prevalence (Blankespoor, 2016)

+A medium blog is here: [MoreThanSentiments: A Python Library for Text Quantification](https://towardsdatascience.com/morethansentiments-a-python-library-for-text-quantification-e57ff9d51cd5)

 ## Installation

 The easiest way to install the toolbox is via pip (pip3 in some